 3. Does the Engine Run On Diesel or Gas?

 As with the purchase of practically any vehicle, the question of whether it runs on gasoline or diesel fuel is a huge consideration to take into account prior to making the purchase.

-4. How Much Sleeping Space Does It Offer?
+4. How Much Sleeping Space Does the Toy Hauler Motorhome Offer?

 It should go almost without saying that how much sleeping space any potential motorhome purchase provides is pretty important.
 Depending on if you travel solo, as a couple, or as a group, the amount of sleeping arrangements you need varies greatly.

 That said, a solo-RVer, or a couple, will do well with just about any motorhome, as far as sleeping spaces go.
 However, those with families or groups will want to invest in a motorhome that offers additional sofa beds, bedrooms, or other alternative overnight-sleeping surfaces.